sderaps/DMM/README.md

 File DMM1.wfs and DMM2.wfs was created with WatchFaceStudio_1.6.10.exe

-UPDATE 9/12/24 dmm2.wfs was updated to show noticifation bubble on bottom of watch face, without covering Timestamp.
+UPDATE 9/14/24 dmm2.wfs was updated to show noticifation bubble on bottom of watch face, without covering Timestamp.

+Testing
+* I have tested the WatchFaceStudio_1.7.9.exe beta, and it allow more editing possibilities, but is not backward compatible with WatchfaceStudio 1.6.10.
+* I will now be able to edit my watch faces and improve them.
+But don't know if that will limit wear devices.

 Pixel Watch 3 44mm "WORKS COMFIRMED"